DataSF/datasf.github.io/blog/_posts/2017-06-12-4-steps-to-manage-security-risks-with-open-data.md

 ## What are security risks with open data?

 The City and County of San Francisco manages everything from the airport to the zoo and some of that data poses security risks.
-For example, data on water storage tanks, building plans, or non-disclosure agreements can trigger any number of the following types of risks:
+For example, data on water storage tanks, building plans, or non-disclosure agreements can trigger any number of the following types of risks:&nbsp;

 * Life / safety
 * Operational